What is Sorrel

 Jamaican sorrel drink is traditionally sweetened with sugar and rum is added.
 I love to make mine simple, just with the addition of ginger and orange skin without the alcohol.
-On rare occasions, I might add some allspice berries!
 I normally steep mine overnight but it’s not necessary.
-Check out my favorite 25 HOLIDAY RECIPES.
+Check out my favorite holiday season recipes 25 HOLIDAY RECIPES.

 Dried sorrel can be found in African, West Indian, and Asian grocers.
 Other names that it could be called are, ‘Jamaican Flower’, ‘Agua de Flor de Jamaica,’ ‘Jamaican Flower,’ ‘Hibiscus’.
 You can also purchase it online HERE.

 I used the dried ones I already had for this recipe since most people will be able to get the dried ones.
-Below I share a photo of how the fresh ones look.
+Above, I share a photo of how the fresh ones look.
 I’m fortunate to have an orange tree growing here, the tree is loaded with oranges.
 So I decided to add orange peel to my recipe.
-In Jamaica sugar is the sweetener of choice, but I enjoy mine sweetened with maple syrup and liquid stevia.
+In Jamaica sugar is the sweetener of choice, but you can substitute with maple syrup or liquid stevia.

-- 100 kcal / 418 kJ
+- Energy: 100 kcal / 418 kJ

-- 10 min
+- Preparation: 10 min

-- 5 min
+- Cooking: 5 min

-- Ready in:
+- Ready in: 15 min